 HAPPY EASTER WEEKEND!
 May the Easter bunny find you and hide a few chocolate eggs under your pillow away from grubby hands. xo

 - 1.5 kg (3.3 lbs) frozen boneless turkey roast (like Butterball)

 - 1 tbsp oil

 - 2 tbsp butter

 - 1 tbsp grainy mustard

-- Preheat oven to 400°F. Place turkey breast on rack in shallow roasting pan.
-Brush with oil and sprinkle with salt and pepper.
-Roast for 20 minutes.
+- Cook the turkey roast from frozen, per package instructions.
+Preheat oven to 325°F. Place frozen turkey breast (netting still on) on rack in shallow roasting pan.
+Brush with oil.
+Cook uncovered for 3 1/2 hours.

 - Add ¼ cup of water to remaining glaze and bring to a boil.
 Simmer for 5 minutes or until syrupy again and serve drizzled over turkey.